Gyansh123/To-Do-List-Website/README.md

 👋 Hi I am Gyansh, This Is A To-Do List Website Which adds a task

-This exaplaine DOM, JS, HTML, and CSS.
+This explains DOM, JS, HTML, and CSS.

 Have a great day!